keden49/HarvardX-TinyML/Fundamentals of TinyML/Assignments/Bean_Classifier/README.md

 ---

 ##  Why Version 4 Performed Best
-My analysis shows that the combination of a `Flatten` layer and the absence of `Dropout` created the ideal environment for this specific dataset.
+The analysis shows that the combination of a `Flatten` layer and the absence of `Dropout` created the ideal environment for this specific dataset.

 ### 1. Flattening vs. Global Pooling (Information Density)
 The `GlobalAveragePooling2D` used in Versions 1 and 2 works by taking the average value of each feature map.
 While this reduces the number of parameters (making the model smaller), it also discards significant spatial information.